pran-7-5/eco_style/README.md

 printer = portable thermal printers(this printer doesn't require ink)(not for everyone, save paper).
 (outer body should be made of hemp fiber)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)
+Well, I try not to use printer, but sometimes it's necessary to memorize the formulas.
+Portable thermal printer is maintenance free, I mean there is no ink drama or anything.
+Well it actually burns the paper very quickly, that's how it works.
+Well the bill printers are also thermal printers, I just want to end the bill system,well they can sms the receipt why printing.
+Well paper is not bio degradable as you are thinking.
+At least people can't buy holly books anymore.

 Ban watches, smartwatches are there.
 (outer body should be made of hemp fiber)